External Identity Provider | Getting Started

 Customers subscribing to Cirrus External Identity Provider will have an instance provisioned during customer on-boarding.

-Customers will often subscribe to one or more additional Cirrus Identity modules to support desired implementations.
-In addition to provisioning the External Identity Provider, some initial setup for Cirrus Gateway, Cirrus Identity Provider Proxy, Cirrus Account Linking, and/or Cirrus Invitation will also take place.
+Customers often subscribe to one or more additional Cirrus Identity modules to support desired implementations.
+Customers often configure the External Identity Provider, alongside other Cirrus solutions such as the Cirrus Gateway, Cirrus Identity Provider Proxy, Cirrus Account Linking, and/or Cirrus Invitation.

 The following are the steps needed to get started using Cirrus External Identity Provider: